CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Evaluation

 The baseline system shared a similar interface with \sysname{} but without the key features of \sysname{}---extracting keywords from the reference, suggesting relevant keywords, and generating recombination options.
 In this baseline system, users could manually leave keyword notes on each reference image, create sketches by specifying layouts and prompts to the image generation model, and use ChatGPT\footnote{OpenAI.
 (2023).
 ChatGPT (August 3 Version). https://chat.openai.com/}.
 To assess the efficacy of the design of \sysname{}'s features and pipelines rather than the effect of AI functionalities, the same AI functionalities are also included in the baseline system.
 After observing prevalent use cases of AI in design processes through recent survey~\cite{designtoolsurvey} and videos~\cite{chatgptdesign, Design2023How, Satori2023Ai}, we included both the language model and the image generation model in the baseline system to simulate real-world scenarios of designers with AI tools.
-To prevent the model performance from affecting the study results, the baseline included a model closely aligned with the \sysname{} pipeline.
-Instead of the GPT models, we provided GPT-3.5-based ChatGPT, and for image generation, we provided the same layout diffusion model as \sysname{}.
+The baseline included a model closely aligned with the \sysname{} pipeline to prevent the model performance from affecting the study results.
+Instead of the GPT models, we provided GPT-3.5-based ChatGPT, and for image generation, we offered the same layout diffusion model as \sysname{}.
 The screenshot of the baseline interface is presented in Figure \ref{fig:baselinesystem} in the Appendix.